-Inside: New photographers often struggle to figure out what aperture to use.
-This post gives you two questions to help you decide.
-Read on to learn from my photography mistake!
+Inside: Are you struggling with what aperture to use?
+This post provides two questions to help you decide.

 Disclaimer: This post contains affiliate links and any purchases made through such links will result in a small commission for me (at no extra cost for you).
 I only recommend tools and resources I use and love!